 As you can see, the majority of the sub leaf nodes within “config” is exposed in the Advanced Settings, but there are some that are hidden.
 In fact, with ESX(i) 4.1, there is a total of 771 configurable options with 250 of those hidden that can only be seen using vsish (more on the configuration option later)!

 There are two ways to interact with vsish, you can interactively login to VSI shell and perform ls, get or set operations or perform the same operation through non-interactive mode.

 Here is an example of an interactive session listing config’s under “COW” leaf node and getting and setting the value for “COWDiskSizeIncrement” which is one of the 250 hidden configuration options:

-vSphere 4.1 to 4.0 differences presented by Iwan Rahabok - Senior Systems Consultant at VMware listing some of the new Storage I/O Control features:
+With the release of vSphere 4.1, there have been a few new additions to the VSI nodes.
+Here is an excerpt slide from vSphere 4.1 to 4.0 differences presented by Iwan Rahabok – Senior Systems Consultant at VMware listing some of the new Storage I/O Control features:

 vsish provides an enormous amount of information and I have only begin to scratch the surface.
 Having said that I did manage to capture all the advanced host settings which includes both public and hidden options.
 Using a few for loops and some shell scripting, I have generated the following two lists:

 Complete vSphere ESXi 4.1 vsish configurations including hidden options – 771 Total: